Help Toolbar (select a button to browse other online help sections) Home Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display |

 This button allows you to view a list of changes that have been made to the current item.
 Choosing the button opens the Audit History window where item changes are shown in colored text.
 Note: Audit History is a developing feature and subject to updates as new functionality is added.

 Use this cell to enter the Data Center ID number as supplied by the financial institution.
 This number is tied to the financial institution's processing center that will receive the file.
 This number is typically 5 digits in length.
+In smaller cities, this number will often be the same as your bank's Transit Number since the processing is done in the same location.

 Use this cell to enter a unique number that will help you identify the EFT run for administrative purposes. eNETEmployer increments this number each time a subsequent EFT run is processed.
 This number can be edited at any time, and the subsequent EFT file will use the revised number.